JoshBurke/Shutterfly-Album-Downloader/README.md

 - Show total photo count differences

 The comparison takes into account filename sanitization (removal of special characters) to ensure accurate matching between local and server album names.

+## Deduplication

+The `--dedupe` option helps you find and remove duplicate photos while preserving unique content:
+- Compares files by size, content, and pixel data for images
+- Preserves files that have the same name but different content
+- Reports statistics about duplicates found
+- Can run in thorough mode (`--thorough`) to check all albums regardless of photo count

+The deduplication process:
+1. First checks file sizes (fast comparison)
+2. If sizes match, compares file contents
+3. For image files, compares actual pixel data
+4. Handles EXIF orientation correctly
+5. Provides detailed statistics about types of duplicates found